How to Choose the Right Pediatrician

 1. Give yourself enough time.

-It’s generally a good idea to embark on your pediatrician search at the end of your second trimester or beginning of your third trimester.
+It’s generally a good idea to embark on your pediatrician search at the end of your second trimester or the beginning of your third trimester.
 That way, you won’t be running around too much as your due date gets closer.
 You’ll also have peace of mind knowing you’ve secured a doctor for your child, with time to spare.

 2. You’re their client.
 Interview them.